phanthehien/mongo-models/API.md

     { key: { email: -1 } }
 ];
 ```
+- Returns a 'promise' as a result
+  where:
+  - if the connection is success, if creating the indexes succeeded, the result object (result) => { }.
+  - if the connection is failed, return an error object (error) => { }.

 For details on all the options an index specification may have see:

 https://docs.mongodb.org/manual/reference/command/createIndexes/